Controllably Efficient Language Models: Implementation details and PyTorch style pseudo-code

 \subsection{Generation}

 The decoder during generation attends to atmost $\frac{N}{C}+C$ tokens.
 Due to compression, \cats can throwaway past chunks of tokens, and only keep their compressed chunk representations in memory.
 This straightaway results in a big reduction of memory; the KV cache is slashed by a factor of $C$.
 For even a moderate chunk size of 4, this results in big reductions in memory during generation (Figure \ref{fig:generation_throughput}) compared to a dense transformer.
 This slash in memory is accompanied by reduced memory accesses a decoder makes in \cats, which is the major bottleneck during generation.
+Costs for self-attention in \cats decoder scale as $O(\frac{N^2}{C})$, which is again, $C\times$ better than $O(N^2)$ for a dense transformer.

 Implementing generation is simpler than training and very similar to how it occurs for a dense transformer.
 In fact, a pure PyTorch implementation for \cats is on-par with efficient architectures that utilize custom kernels.
 We inspire our implementation from: \url{https://github.com/meta-pytorch/gpt-fast}.
 Given $i$ chunks of tokens: firstly, \texttt{torch.vmap} over chunks independently to calculate $f_\theta(\mbc_i)$ in parallel.
 Then prefill the decoder's KV cache in parallel with the obtained $f_\theta({\mbc}_i)$s.
 Now generate the next chunk ${\mbc}_{i+1}$ autoregressively one token at a time.
 Note that this uses a simple causal mask since the previous positions are already prefilled with $f_\theta({\mbc}_i)$s, which is required to decode chunk $\mbc_{i+1}$.
 Once all the tokens of the chunk ${\mbc}_{i+1}$ are generated, calculate $f_\theta({\mbc}_{i+1})$ and prefill the decoder's KV cache just after the position where $f_\theta({\mbc}_{i})$ was cached.
 Now the KV cache is ready for generation of the next chunk ${\mbc}_{i+2}$ and this process will continue.